This page is a companion to our page about leather saddles.

 Any of these problems can be corrected.

 Brooks repairs saddles at its factory location in England, and as of this writing there are three other authorized Brooks repair locations around the world.
 Transport Cycles in Philadelphia, Pennsylvania, USA, is one.
 Transport Cycles covers Brooks warranties.

 Simon Firth of Transport Cycles, at your service!

 Brooks will extend a warranty to 10 years if a saddle is registered on its Web site.
 Aaron's Bicycle Repair in Seattle also offers leather-saddle repair.
 Brooks stocks and supplies replacement parts; repair of old saddles is still entirely possible, because the basic design of Brooks saddles has remained the same for decades.
 Repair of other brands depends on parts availability.
 Contact information on repair sites is at the end of this article.

-The most common repair is for a broken rail.
+A common repair is for a broken rail.
 A bicycle collector or museum may wish to replace the leather when restoring an antique bicycle.
+And two saddles with different broken parts can be combined to make one good saddle.

 Some older Brooks saddles have a feature which also makes it worth the trouble to replace the leather: ferrules of the type shown in the photo below.
 They insert into the bag straps.
 Newer saddles lack these ferrules and can cut through straps.
 It is worth saving ferrules from a worn-out or broken saddle.
 They can be pried out and re-used.
 Brooks sells them too.